btfjulio/etch-a-sketch/README.md

 The CSS responsive layout done using flex-box.

-The user can choose betwenn black and random colors for the hover effect.
+The user can choose between black and random colors for the hover effect.
+Aswell as the number of lines and columns to create the Sketch Grid.